 |+ See her biography||+ See his biography||+ See his biography|

-Didier Holleaux, in charge of the Elengy, GRDF, GRTgaz, Storengy, Asia-Pacific, China and GTT Business Units, of the Strategic Sourcing & Purchasing division, of Industrial Projects and of Nuclear Development
+Didier Holleaux, in charge of the Elengy, GRDF, GRTgaz, Storengy, Asia-Pacific, China and GTT Business Units, and of Strategic Sourcing & Supply, Industrial Projects and Nuclear Development

 Operating between Paris and Singapore, Didier Holleaux is part of the Group’s family of gas specialists, with more than 20 years’ experience within the Group.
 He has in-depth knowledge of the gas chain (networks, storage, LNG and distribution), as well as new uses of gas, such as hydrogen and natural gas as an automotive fuel.
 He is fully committed to promoting gas in the interests of the energy transition and the Group’s development in Asia-Pacific.

-Shankar Krishnamoorthy, in charge of supervising the Group’s five “Métiers”, Strategy, Project Development, Tractebel and ENGIE Solar
+Shankar Krishnamoorthy, in charge of Strategy, Business Development Oversight, Research & Technologies, Group’s five “Métiers”, Tractebel and ENGIE Solar

 Shankar Krishnamoorthy has spent 20 years in the Group, chiefly in Business Development.
 Shankar has worked for the Group in Asia, the Middle East and London.
 He has been strongly associated with the Group’s growth in the Middle East, a region in which he has helped make ENGIE the leading independent power producer.